 However, beginners may find 30/50/20 helpful as a starting point, from which they can then develop their own blending style.

 With experience, you’ll find that some combinations work better than others, and that some aromas can be balanced out by others – it just takes practice and experimentation!

 Sometimes you can use equal parts of each essential oil – for example, a popular blend is 2 drops Lavender, 2 drops Lemon and 2 drops Peppermint.

 As previously explained, it really depends on your objective for the blend, and which oils are being used.
 Using equal parts will not always be appropriate – particularly for blends that will be applied to the skin.

 If you’re not sure where to begin, just start off with one drop of each essential oil in the blend and take it from there.
 Always be mindful of the safety precautions for each oil, as some should only be used very sparingly.

 I need more help!

 If you’re new to blending, I would recommend buying a good book to guide you through the basics.
-Why not download my ebook, How To Blend Essential Oils?
+Why not download my ebook, The Little Book of Aromatherapy?
 I’ve compiled over 13 years of aromatherapy experience to create an impartial, honest and informative guide to aromatherapy blending, including detailed reference tables and safety precautions for 50 of the most popular essential oils.